mohanavm06/zabito-operations-revenue-analytics/README.md

 - Power BI dashboard specification + screenshots

 ## Notes
-This is a portfolio project inspired by real operational analytics work.
+This portfolio project is inspired by real operational analytics work.
 No confidential data is included.

+# Possible next improvements

+Add monthly trend charts

+Calculate lead-to-conversion time

+Add occupancy/revenue data

+Build a Power BI dashboard from the same Excel source

+Move the data into SQL and query it from Python